 Yes, a non-compete agreement is legally enforceable in Maine, but it has to have a legitimate business interest as per § 599-A(2).
 A non-compete agreement cannot be used vindictively to make life unduly harsh or restrictive for an employee after leaving the company.
-If you plan on using a non-compete agreement to protect your business in Maine, you must understand what can be protected and what cannot.
+If you plan on using a non-compete agreement to protect your business in Maine, you must understand what can and cannot be protected.

 For example, trade secrets and other confidential information, including the company’s financial status, can be protected using a non-compete agreement.
 In addition, information about goodwill shown by the company can also be covered by Maine non-compete agreements.

 Reasonable Use and Exemptions

-For a non-compete agreement to be reasonably enforceable in Maine, it cannot be any broader than necessary to protect the legitimate business interests of the employer.
-Furthermore, it has to be reasonable in terms of time and space, and it cannot create an undue burden for the employee.
+For a non-compete agreement to be reasonably enforceable in Maine, it cannot be broader than necessary to protect the employer’s legitimate business interests.
+Furthermore, it has to be reasonable regarding time and space and cannot create an undue burden for the employee.